PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Method

 $\mathcal{M}_{corr}$ performs Strategy Reasoning by mapping the error feedback $\mathcal{F}^{(t-1)}$ to a repair operation to rectify the flawed plan $\mathcal{P}^{(t-1)}$ generated for $q$. $\mathcal{M}_{corr}$ accordingly determines the optimal resolution that satisfies syntactic requirements without compromising the original intent.
 Based on this derived strategy, $\mathcal{M}_{corr}$ then reconstructs the invalid plan $\mathcal{P}^{(t-1)}$ into a refined version to achieve syntactic alignment.

 To implement this, we employ few-shot in-context learning with demonstrations that cover representative failure cases, such as unknown actions, undefined variables, and incorrect argument counts (see \autoref{tab:CA-Corr}).
 By showcasing the causal link between specific error types and their optimal resolutions, these few-shot demonstrations facilitate the strategy reasoning required to transform raw error messages into precise, executable plan corrections.
+We formalize the iterative correction process as follows: